11sid11/siddharth.sahoo/wp-content/plugins/gutentor/readme.txt

 =  Is Gutentor free? =

 Yes, Gutentor is a free WordPress Page Building Block Plugin.
-We can proudly say you will get more awesome features on Gutentor for Free than most of the Premium Plugin does not provide.
+We can proudly say you will get more awesome features on Gutentor for Free than most of the Premium Plugin do not provide.
 Have any suggestions, create a new [Feature Request](https://wordpress.org/support/plugin/gutentor/)

+=  Does Gutentor have a Premium version? =

+Yes, Gutentor has a Premium Version.
+You can buy it from [Pricing](https://www.gutentor.com/pricing/) Page.

+=  Are you going to move the features of the free version to the premium version? =

+Absolutely NOT.
+All the features in the free version will always remains in it.
+The premium version will provide added Premium Features, Premium Supports, Premium Template Kits and Templates and other premium features.

 =  How can you say Gutentor makes the site faster? =